-Nurses help patients recover or maintain health and are critical to the medical field.
-The nursing field comprises several professional roles.
-Nursing aids assist health professionals in settings such as hospitals and nursing homes.
-Registered nurses plan and direct patient care and ensure that patients and families understand treatment processes.
+Nurses help patients recover or maintain health and represent a critical element in the medical field.
+The field comprises several types of nursing roles in a professional environment.
+Nursing aides assist health professionals in settings such as hospitals and nursing homes, while registered nurses (RNs) plan and direct care to ensure that patients and families understand treatment processes.

 How to Become a Nurse in Virginia

-Choose the Path That's Right for You
+1. Choosing the Right Path for You

-Earn Your Nursing Degree
+2. Earn Your Nursing Degree

-Pass the Licensing Exam and Earn Your License
+3. Pass the Licensing Exam and Earn Your License

 Nursing Licensure in Virginia